catalinred/catalinred.github.com/_posts/2012-12-17-tips-and-tricks-on-sublime-text-2-your-favorite-code-editor.markdown

 ## Conclusion

 Don't forget to browse the whole list of published packages.
 You'll always find something useful there.
 My latest discovered package that I want to give it a try soon is [Sublime SVN](http://wbond.net/sublime_packages/svn).
-Also, if you want an even cooler icon for Sublime, you have some options.
-Check [this resource](https://github.com/dmatarazzo/Sublime-Text-2-Icon) out!

 Good luck with coding!